-The first step to migrating a workflow is the same as adding a new workflow via GitHub Apps: install our Dockstore GitHub App onto your repository or organization, if you have not already done so.
+The first step to migrating a workflow is the same as adding a new workflow via GitHub Apps: install our Dockstore GitHub App in an organization or your personal account, if you have not already done so.

 Installing the GitHub App is simple.
 Navigate to

-/my-services using the drop down menu in the top right.
+/my-services by navigating to My Dashboard then selecting the desired option in the left sidebar.
 In these screenshots, we will go via

 /my-tools, but the process is essentially the same for any of the other options.